manifoldxyz/creator-core-extensions-solidity/README.md

 **A library of base implementations and examples Apps for use with [Manifold Creator Core](https://github.com/manifoldxyz/creator-core-solidity).**

-This repo contains refrence implmentations and examples for apps that you can add to any Manifold Creator Core contract.
+This repo contains reference implementations and examples for apps that you can add to any Manifold Creator Core contract.
 Examples include:
  * Platform level extensions (for examples, see contracts/manifold, which are singular extensions that can be installed by every contract to enable new functionality)
  * ERC721 Editions
  * ERC721 Enumerable subcollection